abhiroopdatta7/abhiroopdatta7.github.io/ansible/ansible.md

 - Tasks: Units of action that combine a module and its arguments along with some other parameters.

-​​- Playbooks: An ordered list of tasks along with its necessary parameters that define a recipe to configure a system.
+- Playbooks: An ordered list of tasks along with its necessary parameters that define a recipe to configure a system.

 - Roles: Redistributable units of organization that allow users to share automation code easier.

 - YAML: A popular and simple data format that is very clean and understandable by humans.

+## Inventory

+A tipical inventory file looks like bellow.